 Our overriding financial objective is to increase value for shareholders, which we strive to achieve through long-term growth in earnings accompanied by strong cash generation and astute allocation of capital.
 Our internal operating measures and incentive programmes are geared towards this goal.
 We measure our financial performance based on comparable earnings because we believe it is more representative of the ongoing results of the group.
-Comparable earnings exclude the impact of the following:

-- The proceeds of business interruption insurance claims arising from the impact of Covid-19 on certain of our businesses.
-These proceeds increased 2022 basic and headline earnings per share by 56 cents.
-All such claims have been settled in full by the insurers. - Profits and/or losses that arose because, based on results to date, the latest estimate of the earn-out payments to be made to vendors of businesses acquired in recent years were different from the previous estimate.
+In 2023 there were no differences between headline earnings and comparable earnings.
+In 2022, comparable earnings included the proceeds of business interruption insurance claims arising from the impact of Covid-19 on certain of our businesses.
+Those proceeds increased 2022 basic and headline earnings per share by 56 cents.

+While there were no adjustments in either 2023 or 2022, it is common that at Hudaco comparable earnings are calculated by adjusting for profits and/or losses that arose because, based on results to reporting date, the latest estimate of the earn-out payments to be made to vendors of businesses acquired in recent years were different from the previous estimate.
 IFRS 3 requires that, where a business is acquired with a contingent purchase consideration, changes to the estimated purchase price be recognised in profit for the year.
 The accounting is counter-intuitive because a loss arises when the acquired business performs better than expected and a profit arises where it underperforms expectations.
-There was no adjustment in 2022, whereas in 2021 a recoupment from a vendor increased basic and headline earnings per share by 28 cents.

 We measure our financial performance as follows: